Regína at Ingólfsskáli turf longhouse replica in South-Iceland

 Stöng - Ruins of a Real Viking Settlement Manor and the Reconstructed Saga-Age Farm in Iceland

-I have also written a travel-blog about Viking Ruins and Burial Mounds I have visited on my Travels in Iceland - which is a list of all the archaeological sites and burial mounds, which I have visited in Iceland.
+I have also written a travel-blog about Viking Ruins I have visited on my Travels in Iceland - which is a list of all the archaeological sites and burial mounds, which I have visited in Iceland.

-The farm, Efstaland, suffered great damages as well.
+The farm, Efstaland, suffered great damage as well.
 Fortunately, the National Catastrophe Insurance of Iceland back then called Viðlagatryggingasjóður Íslands helped out the sufferers of the earthquake.

 Ingólfsskáli, replica of a turf longhouse in South-Iceland